microsoft/typechat.net/README.md

 * **Microsoft.TypeChat.Dialog**: Classes for working with interactive Agents that have history.

-* **Microsoft.TypeChat.App**: Support classes and extensions used by Typechat examples.
-These classes may be useful for other apps built using Typechat.

 ## Microsoft.TypeChat ##
 TypeChat uses language models to translate user intent into JSON that conforms to a schema.
 This JSON is then validated and deserialized into a typed object.
 Additional constraint checking is applied as needed.